 Introducing cutting-edge accelerator science to school children

 Accelerator research is of great value to science, society and industry, but this technology does not traditionally feature in mainstream media, nor is it part of school curricula.
-Our outreach activities and strategic communication have engaged millions of people around the globe, improving public awareness about particle accelerators and their applications.
+The Group’s outreach activities and strategic communication have engaged millions of people around the globe, improving public awareness about particle accelerators and their applications.

-Building on the success of the innovative ‘Physics of Star Wars’ events, the we recently published three articles in Science in School Issue 54 and Issue 55 to support teachers in the delivery of their STEM curricula and to introduce cutting-edge accelerator science to school students.
+Building on the success of the innovative ‘Physics of Star Wars’ events, the QUASAR Group recently published three articles in Science in School Issue 54 and Issue 55 to support teachers in the delivery of their STEM curricula and to introduce cutting-edge accelerator science to school students.
 The articles first give a general introduction to accelerator science, before moving to the use of augmented reality to explain a number of frequently used concepts and proton beam therapy as one of the main societal applications of accelerators.

 Issue 54 - Inspire article: The physics of Star Wars: introducing accelerator science